Scottish Salmon Beats

 There’s a little bit of professional insight into what it takes to select a Scottish salmon beat wisely assuming the basic operational standards are in place.
 Most anglers would probably not be aware of the kind of selection process but this is the type of insight you can expect from an agent who has served their time on the riverbanks as a head ghillie prior to becoming an agent.
-A professional ‘time served’ salmon fishing agent’s beat recommendation can be valuable if you hadn’t previously been paying attention to these finer points of salmon beat operational standards and selection.
+A professional ‘time served’ salmon fishing agent’s beat recommendation can be valuable if you hadn’t previously been paying attention to these finer points of salmon beat operational standards.

 D-U-N-S No: 22-265-4509

 Promote Scottish Salmon Fishing